 Lighting

-All exterior lighting shall be directed to aim away from adjacent structures, streets, and property lines and shall be dark-sky compliant.
+All exterior lighting shall be directed to aim away from adjacent structures, streets, and property lines.

+All exterior lighting shall comply with the guidelines set forth by the International Dark-Sky Association.

+No exterior lighting shall shine or glare beyond the boundaries of the Bulkeley Schoolhouse parcel.

 Except for security lighting, all exterior lighting shall be placed on timers and motion activated.
+Exterior lighting that will remain is discouraged.
+Site plan applicants shall bear the burden of proving the necessity for security lighting and lighting that will be on all night.

+Exterior lighting fixtures shall be consistent with neighborhood character.

+Site plan approval applicants shall have the burden of proving that is exterior lighting plan complies with the requirements of this section.

 Additional Regulations

-All provisions of Articles IV and VIII of this Chapter shall apply to the Bulkeley Schoolhouse Overlay District, unless inconsistent with the provisions of this section.
+All provisions of Articles IV (Residential District) and VIII (Historic District Overlay) of this Chapter shall apply to the Bulkeley Schoolhouse Overlay District, except for any provisions of those Articles which are inconsistent with the provisions of this section.

 In the event of conflict between the provisions of this section and any other section of the Zoning Law, the provisions in this Section shall prevail.